Synchronous Access of requests without Timeoutâ

 Remediationâ

-Always provide a timeout parameter when using requests.get
+Always provide a timeout parameter when using requests.get and similar

 functions.
 This ensures that if the HTTP server is unreachable or